hthuman/tech-interview-tips/README.md

-# interview_tips
-How to Prepare for Tech Interviews
+# How to Prepare for Tech Interviews